 Every now and then, we like to get super geeky with our blogposts.
 So, we got computer science extraordinaires Lerg and Codepunk to tell you about how they went about making Lerg’s upcoming tower defense game (of course, with Corona SDK!).
 To create it, they utilized something called the A* algorithm in order to set enemy movement in their game.
 What’s the A*algorithm, you ask?
 Well… About the Authors Lerg My name is Sergey a.k.a.
 “Lerg.”
 I, along with my brother Vladimir, am developing an awesome tower defense game, the type of game where enemies have a path to follow and the player has to destroy them before they reach the end point.
 We needed something for path calculation and thus, the pathfinding module was built.

-NOTE: This tutorial is outdated and has been replaced by the Performance and Optimization guide.
-Please refer to this guide for current details and usage examples.
+NOTE: This tutorial is outdated and has been replaced by resources in Corona University.
+Please refer to these guides and tutorials for current information and usage examples.